civican/legisinfo/43-2/bills/C-9/bill_text.md

     the revenue reduction percentage of the eligible entity for the qualifying period; and

-    **for a qualifying period referred to in paragraph (d) of the definition qualifying period, the revenue reduction percentage of the eligible entity for the qualifying period. **(pourcentage compensatoire de baisse de revenu)****
+    for a qualifying period referred to in paragraph (d) of the definition qualifying period, the revenue reduction percentage of the eligible entity for the qualifying period. **(pourcentage compensatoire de baisse de revenu)**

   **(2)** Paragraph (b) of the definition baseline remuneration in subsection 125.7(1) of the Act is amended by striking out "or" at the end of subparagraph (ii), by adding "or" at the end of subparagraph (iii) and by adding the following after subparagraph (iii):

-    if the eligible employee was on leave for any reason mentioned in subsection 12(3) of the `Employment Insurance Act` or section 2 of the `Act respecting parental insurance` CQLR, c.
+    if the eligible employee was on leave for any reason mentioned in subsection 12(3) of the `Employment Insurance Act` or section 2 of the `Act respecting parental insurance`, CQLR, c.
 A-29.011 throughout the period that begins on July 1, 2019 and ends on March 15, 2020, begins 90 days prior to the date on which the employee commenced that leave and ends on the day prior to the date on which they commenced their leave, in respect of a qualifying period referred to in any of paragraphs (c.2) to (d) of the definition qualifying period. **(rémunération de base)**

   **(3)** Subparagraphs (e)(i) and (ii) of the definition **base percentage** in subsection 125.7(1) of the Act are replaced with the following:

-    if the entity's revenue reduction percentage is greater than or equal to 50%, **40**%, and
+    if the entity's revenue reduction percentage is greater than or equal to 50%, 40%, and

-    in any other case, **0.8** multiplied by the revenue reduction percentage;
+    in any other case, 0.8 multiplied by the revenue reduction percentage;

   **(4)** Paragraph (f) of the definition **base percentage** in subsection 125.7(1) of the Act is replaced with the following: